If you're carving pizza, this Easy Low-Carb Pizza-Chicken Recipe will really hit the spot! |

 But First, the Low-Carb Pizza Sauce

-you can simply spread it onto the chicken when time to bake.
+If you make the sauce earlier in the day, you can simply spread it onto the chicken when time to bake. |

 The pizza sauce was the first thing I made, earlier in the day.